Wals-Foundation/main-website-frontend/README.md

 All layouts and styles that are dependent on breakpoint are done server side and depend on viewportbreakpoint stored in a redux store in pagedata slice.

 ### Server component to client
-Mark all pages as use client
+Mark all pages as use client and adapt [dynamic routes](https://nextjs.org/docs/app/api-reference/file-conventions/dynamic-routes#in-client-components) and [static exports](https://nextjs.org/docs/app/guides/static-exports)
-Move data fetch into useSWR
+Move data fetch into useSWR, example in HomeAboutUs.tsx

 ### Todos
 Search for todo comments and complete them
+[] generate env.example